FishtownFish wrapped around the rod of AsclepiusMedicine

 Magnesium glycinate is the mineral magnesium chemically linked to glycine, a calming amino acid.
 The pairing helps the magnesium absorb gently in the gut while the glycine adds its own quieting effect on the nervous system.
 People most often use it for sleep, anxiety, and muscle tension.

 Magnesium glycinate is not a sedative, so it should not leave you groggy.
-It helps your nervous system settle so sleep happens more naturally.
+It helps the nervous system settle so sleep happens more naturally.
 If you feel hungover the next day, the dose is likely too high or the timing is off, and we adjust.

 Yes, daily long-term use is reasonable for most healthy adults at 200 to 400 mg of elemental magnesium per day.
 The body uses magnesium constantly, so steady intake matches how the mineral is depleted by stress, exercise, and certain medications.
 We still recheck levels periodically to confirm you are in a good range.